esteinig/netviewP/README.md

 ```
 ###**Cytoscape**

-Visualizations can be constructed in most graph visualization softwares.
+Visualizations can be constructed in most graph visualization software.
 We frequently use the open-source platform [Cytoscape v.3.2](http://www.cytoscape.org/download.php).
 Visualization and community clustering will be available in the next release of NetView P.

 ## Input